 The more common side effects of diuretics include:

-- too much or too little potassium in the blood
+- too little potassium in the blood

-- low sodium
+- low sodium levels

 - increased blood sugar